Chicken/DoorLock/README.md

 # DoorLock

 Electronic door lock system for home automation.
-Besides the basic functionality (reading key a key fob and opening the door) this project introduces the need for pin codes during a set night time and offers a web interface for managing keys and viewing logs.
+Besides the basic functionality (reading a key fob and opening the door) this project introduces the need for pin codes during a set night time and offers a web interface for managing keys and viewing logs.

 Receives key fob readings and pin codes as strings of numbers seperate by newline via serialport.
 Opens the door by powering a GPIO pin.
 Runs on a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/).